Yuxin916/HARL/README.md

 During training, users receive continuous logging feedback in the terminal.

 After training, users can check the log file, tensorboard output, experiment configuration, and saved models under the generated `results` folder.
+`tensorboard --logdir .`

-Moreover, users can also render the trained models by setting `use_render: True`, `model_dir: <path to trained models>` in algorithm configuration file (for football users also need to set `render: True` in the environment configuration file), and use the same training command as above again.
-For SMAC and SMACv2, rendering comes in the form of video replay automatically saved to the `StarCraftII/Replays` folder (more details can be found [here](https://github.com/oxwhirl/smac#saving-and-watching-starcraft-ii-replays)).
+Moreover, users can also render the trained models by setting `use_render: True`, `model_dir: <path to trained models>` in algorithm configuration file

+[//]: # (&#40;for football users also need to set `render: True` in the environment configuration file&#41;, and use the same training command as above again.
+For SMAC and SMACv2, rendering comes in the form of video replay automatically saved to the `StarCraftII/Replays` folder &#40;more details can be found [here]&#40;https://github.com/oxwhirl/smac#saving-and-watching-starcraft-ii-replays&#41;&#41;.)

 To enable batch running, we allow users to modify yaml configs in the command line.
 For each training command, users specify the special parameters in the commands with the same names as in the config files.
 For example, if you want to run HAPPO on SMAC tasks under three random seeds.
 You can customize the configs and replace `train.sh` with the following commands: